 The Tax Bill was signed into law on December 22, 2017.
 The Tax Bill amends a range of U.S. federal tax rules applicable to individuals, businesses and international taxation, including, among other things, altering the current taxation of insurance premiums ceded from a U.S. domestic corporation to any non-U.S. affiliate.
 The Tax Bill and future regulatory actions pertaining to it could adversely impact the insurance and reinsurance industry and our own results of operations by increasing taxation of certain activities and structures in our industry.
 We are unable to predict all of the ultimate impacts of the Tax Bill and other proposed tax reform regulations and legislation on our business and results of operations.
 While we continue to estimate that the near term economic impact of the Tax Bill to us will be minimal, uncertainty regarding the impact of the Tax Bill remains, as a result of factors including future regulatory and rulemaking processes, the prospects of additional corrective or supplemental legislation, potential trade or other litigation and other factors.
-Further, it is possible that other legislation could be introduced and enacted in the future that would have an adverse impact on us.
+For example, as contemplated by the Tax Bill, in July 2019 the Department of Treasury and the IRS issued comprehensive proposed regulations on passive foreign investment companies (also known as PFICs), which could potentially impact U.S. shareholders of RenaissanceRe Holdings Ltd. or certain of our joint venture vehicles.
+While we estimate, from our initial assessment, that our public shareholders should not be directly impacted, we could be adversely impacted if joint venture vehicles were competitively harmed by the final form of such regulation.
+The proposed regulations are not finalized and are subject, among other things, to a comment period.
+Further, it is possible that other tax legislation could be introduced and enacted in the future that would have an adverse impact on us.